AtlMesh/atl-cjdns-pi/README.md

     ```
     $ wget https://raw.githubusercontent.com/AtlMesh/atl-cjdns-pi/master/setup && chmod +x setup && ./setup
     ```
+    For help with installation or other inquires, you can find us on our chat room at <a href="https://www.atlmesh.com/chat">www.AtlMesh.com/chat</a>

     The installation script can also install many optional features such as distributed applications and network analysis tools that are useful but non-essential to run a node.